circleci/circleci-docs/jekyll/_cci2/language-android.md

 If you are looking for a `.circleci/config.yml` template for Android, see the [Sample Configuration](#sample-configuration) section of this document.

-**Note:** We now have an Android machine image available in preview on CircleCI Cloud that supports x86 Android emulators and nested virtualization.
+**Note:** CircleCI offers an Android machine image available on CircleCI Cloud that supports x86 Android emulators and nested virtualization.
 Documentation on how to access it is available [here]({{site.baseurl}}/2.0/android-machine-image).
 Another way to run emulator